blastcloud/hybrid-docs/docs/mocking-responses/readme.md

 ::: tip Be Aware
 Whatever order you queue your responses is the order they will be returned from your client, no matter the URI or method of the request.
 This is a constraint of most mock handlers.

-Also, please note that any `\Throwable` object given, such as an exception, will be `throw`n rather than returned from the client.
+Also, please note that any `\Throwable` object given, such as an exception, will be thrown rather than returned from the client.
 :::

 ### queueMany($response, int $times = 1)